Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_19_Alternative_Splicing/Group_19_Alternative_Splicing.md

 ### Role of the Spliceosome in Alternative Splicing

 The spliceosome is a ribonucleoprotein complex that contains the basal splicing machinery responsible for splicing an exon [5].
-SR proteins recruit the spliceosome to the splice site and hnRNPs minimize the SR proteins ability to rectruit the spliceosome [6].
+SR proteins recruit the spliceosome to the splice site while hnRNPs minimize the SR proteins ability to rectruit the spliceosome [6].
 Various other proteins facilitate the removal of the exon and rejoining of the mRNA.

 # Alternative Splicing and Genomic Diversity